Danish Chamber of Commerce in China

-Prepare an annual Statement of Accounts and a Balance Sheet as of 31st of December each year for submission to the Annual General Meeting as well as ad hoc financial statements as requested by the Committee.
+- Prepare the Accounts including a Profit and Loss for the calendar year and Balance Sheet as of 31st of December each year for submission to the Executive Treasurer for consolidation purposes and to the AGM as well as ad hoc financial statements as requested by the Board;

-Ensure that all money and other valuables belonging to the DCC-EC are deposited in a bank or banks approved by the Committee, except a sum to be determined by the Committee sufficient to meet the daily expenses of the
+- Ensure that all money and other valuables belonging to the respective DCCC Chapter are deposited in a bank or banks approved by the Chapter Board, except a sum to be determined by the Board sufficient to meet the daily expenses of the secretariat;

 The Secretary shall: